The aim of this leaflet

 Yes, but in some women it can be a recurrent disease.

 During pregnancy, topical treatment with miconazole or clotrimoxazole cream or suppositories is preferred and may need to be repeated several times.
 Preventative treatment may be necessary.

 Oral anti-yeast treatments (such as fluconazole and itraconazole) should be used with caution during pregnancy.
 They should only be used in severe cases where topical treatments have failed, using the minimum dose possible and these treatments should be avoided in the first trimester.

 Vulvo-vaginal candidiasis is not a sexually transmitted infection and the male partner does not need to be treated if he has no symptoms.

 Contact your doctor when you experience vulvo-vaginal itching and/or discharge.

 Where can I find more information about vulvovaginal candidiasis?

-While every effort has been made to ensure that the information given in this leaflet is accurate, not every treatment will be suitable or effective for every person.
-Your own doctor will be able to advice in greater detail.
+While every effort has been made to ensure that the information given in this leaflet is accurate, your own doctor will be able to advice in greater detail.